marado/yarn.social/about.md

 * Keep it as simple as possible
 * Do not compromise on data security and user privacy
-* Software should be light weight
+* Software should be lightweight
 * Self hosted software is preferable over cloud services or SaaS
-* Ship it early and ship often
+* Ship early, Ship often

 ## Join us!